microsoft/ai-at-edge/docs/_docs/0172_rpi_uglysweater.md

 ---
-title: "Control leds in your ugly sweater using Twitter!"
+title: "Control LEDs in your ugly sweater using Twitter!"
 permalink: /docs/uglysweater/
-excerpt: "Control leds in your ugly sweater using Twitter!"
+excerpt: "Control LEDs in your ugly sweater using Twitter!"
 variable:
   - platform: windows
     name: Windows